-Materials Needed For Paper Quilling – Hit the Ground Running (I Mean, Rolling!)
+Materials Needed For Paper Quilling: Hit the Ground Rolling!

 Better yet, how they all come together explained in detail so you won’t be left hanging.
 As a disclaimer, I’m like you and in the “exploration” phase of quilling – not jumped in with both feet yet.
 It is something that I want to learn for sure!